 The year 2017 was great for AR development, and following Google and Apple's lead, Mozilla had to throw its hat in the ring.
 A-Frame, its easy to learn web framework for building VR experiences, has been gaining massive popularity since it was released in July 2017.

 Facebook started dabbling in VR a while back when it bought Oculus Rift for $2 billion in March 2014.
 Now it has officially started its incursion into AR.
 First, it announced a developer platform for its AR 'World Effects' (similar to those of Snapchat filters).
 Then, in December 2017, it finally opened the beta version of the platform to all devs.
 Facebook is allowing them to use precise location, object recognition and depth detection to get creative.
 Developers all around the world can start building AR experiences for the Camera Effects Platform, which includes 'World Effects' that augment your environment with 3D objects rather than just your selfies.
+If you're collaborating with other designers, share you files with top cloud storage.

 Magic Leap finally announced its first product in December 2017.
 The Magic Leap One is an AR headset to compete with devices like Microsoft HoloLens.
 It includes a pair of round-lensed goggles with audio and external camera sensors called Lightwear.
 It also includes a handheld controller with a touchpad and a "round computer system that clips to your body" called Lightpack.
 The Creator SDK is available now.